 4. Seal the doors

 Doors are used to trap the heat in an oven and the cold in a fridge or freezer.
 Yet many people neglect the seals, creating a sneaky escape route.
-But how do you know if your seals are effective?
+How do you know if your seals are effective?
 Simply place a piece of paper between the door seals and the door.
 If the paper moves in and out easily then the seal isn’t doing its job.
-Try adjusting the door first, otherwise you’ll need to replace the seals.
+If adjusting the door doesn’t work, you may need to replace the seals.

 5. Love your appliances